kittelr/kittel/content/publication/survey_experiment_1/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['3']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: Under Review
+publication: European Journal of Political Research
 #publication_short: In *ICW*

-abstract: In general, the concept of populism is not related to one specific ideology.
-Thus, actors with various ideological backgrounds apply populistic language and styles.
-Elements of populist rhetorical strategies are among others simple language, blame attribution and people-centrism.
-Even though populist actors use similar frames in their rhetoric, they appeal to voters that display varying characteristics and attitudes.
-So far, research did not pay much attention to the effect of simple language as a tool of populist rhetoric.
-Thus, this paper aims to show how simple language in combination with other populist rhetorical strategies has a different effect across various voter groups.
-Simple language is hypothesized to have a higher effect on people with underlying populist attitudes than without and a lower effect among left-wing than right-wing populist party supporters.
-To shed light on the effect of rhetorical strategies, I conducted a survey experiment in Germany which is a suitable case as a left-wing as well as right-wing populist party is represented in the national parliament.
-Thus, voters from various ideological backgrounds are approachable.
-Between December 2020 and January 2021, a candidate choice experiment was conducted through an online panel company in Germany with N=1748.
-The paired vignette design asked respondents to choose three times between statements of two candidates and select the candidate they would rather vote for.
-The statements apply varying attribute levels of language complexity, blame attribution and people-centrism to model left-wing, right-wing as well as centered populist and non-populist messages.
-The experiment shows that simple language cannot be considered a successful populist rhetorical strategy.
-Surprisingly, simple language has a rather negative effect on vote choice in general, but also across people with underlying populist attitudes.
-However, the experimental results provide slight evidence that right-wing populist party voters respond more to simple language than left-wing party voters.
+abstract: Populism research has found much scholarly and public attention alike in recent years.
+Most research has focused on how populism can be defined, assessed or even measured.
+Even though there are emerging studies on populist messages, few of them have paid attention on causally identifying ways in which discourse can affect support for populist actors.
+This article positions itself within this gap and aims to answer which discursive elements make (non-) populist messages appealing to varying groups of people.
+To answer this research question, I conducted a novel survey experiment on vote choice in Germany from December 2020 to January 2021 with N=3,325.
+Respondents were asked to choose between two candidate statements that displayed varying discursive elements.
+Thus, the experiment causally tested whether people-centric rhetoric, blame attributive languages or populist style focusing on language complexity drive the populist vote.
+Results show that a neutral form of blame attribution, namely towards politicians, had the highest probability of driving vote choice, irrespective of respondents’ underlying ideological preferences or populist attitudes.
+Simple language nearly always has a negative effect on vote choice, whereas people-centrism adds a positive touch.
+These results show that there may be an increasing dissatisfaction with democracy that is voiced by blaming political elites for the malfunctioning of society.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.